Brain Snapshot

 Where the clinical picture suggests a primary neurodegenerative process, we refer to neurology.
 We don't diagnose dementia; we don't replace neurological workup.

 We start with the qEEG, autonomic markers, and a structured intake covering sleep, mood, lifestyle, medications, and recent medical workup.
-Where the picture indicates contributors we can work on, we build a targeted programme — often weighted toward sleep, autonomic regulation, and attention-network training.
+Where the picture indicates contributors we can work on, we build a targeted program — often weighted toward sleep, autonomic regulation, and attention-network training.
 Where it indicates something outside our scope, we refer.

 Either way, the patient leaves with a clearer answer than "you're probably fine."